MICLab-Unicamp/medseg/README.md

 ## Installation

-All additional required libraries are contained on the requirements.txt file.
-The whole tool can be installed with the following steps:
+All additional required libraries and the tool itself will be installed with the following steps:

     git clone https://github.com/MICLab-Unicamp/coedet
     cd coedet
     pip install .

+If you use virtual environments, it is safer to install in a new virtual environment to avoid conflicts.

 ## Running